 Thus spoke Zarathustra, and suddenly he stopped in his speech, for a longing came over him, and he closed his eyes and mouth as his heart was moved.
-And all his guests too fell silent and stood still in dismay; only the guests too fell silent and stood still in dismay; only the old soothsayer made signs and gestures with his hands.
+And all his guests too fell silent and stood still in dismay; only the old soothsayer made signs and gestures with his hands.